KrutikChaudhary/MultithreadedConcurrentScheduling/README.md

  - Clone the repository and copy the required files from previous assignments.
  - Compile the project using the provided CMakeLists.txt.
  - Run the simulation with input describing the number of processes, quantum length, and nodes.

-Let me know if you need further details added!